 1859 – Gold discoveries bring settlements and drive demand for rail service

-If you lived on America’s east coast in the late 1850’s, trains were something you were something you were most likely already intimately familiar with.
+If you lived on America’s east coast in the late 1850s, trains were something you were most likely already intimately familiar with.
 But along Colorado’s sparsely populated pre-territory front range, there wasn’t a need for railroads.
 That quickly changed when news began to spread that gold was found near the area that would later become the capital city of Denver.

 Valuable minerals like gold and silver were there for the taking, but tall peaks and steep canyons made bringing railroads through the Rocky Mountains seemingly impossible.
 Many efforts to connect rail service from the Kansas Territory to the Pacific coast were launched only to fail a short time later for this reason.

 1862 – Congress passes the Pacific Railway Act and rail service to Denver follows (eventually)

 The US Congress responded to the many urgent calls to bring rail service to the burgeoning newly established community of Denver in 1862, but Colorado Territory wouldn’t get its first railroad until 1867 when an 8.9-mile line was established that reached into the town of Julesburg in northeast Colorado by the Nebraska border.
 A year later, rail was built to deliver coal from mines in southwestern Weld County near Erie, Colorado to other railroad networks.